- Academic Policies

 The Lake Washington School District acknowledges its responsibility to permit students and/or adults with disabilities to be accompanied by a “service animal” as required by federal laws and Washington State’s law against discrimination.
 This policy governs the presence of service animals in the schools, on school property, including school buses, and at school activities.
 Please visit the LWSD website for more information.

 In order to manage the risks associated with the presence of dogs on district property, the following restrictions applies to dogs on school grounds and in buildings:

-- No dogs are allowed on district property between 7 a.m. and 4 p.m. on any school day, except for bona fide service dogs.
-No dogs are permitted in district athletic stadiums at any time, except for bona fide service dogs.
+- No dogs or other animals are allowed on district property between 7am and 4pm on any school day, except for bona fide service dogs (does not include pets or emotional support animals).

 - At all other times dogs must be leashed and controlled by owners.
 Owner must clean up after their dogs and remove waste from district premises.

 Please be mindful of those around you when dropping off/picking up your student for the day.
 The small parking lot can get congested quite quickly in the mornings and afternoons.
 If you are dropping off/picking up, please pull as far forward as you can so the cars behind you can get into the parking lot and not block traffic on the main road.

 - PLEASE DO drop students off in the parking area in the upper parking lot (near the portables).
 You may park your car in the designated parking areas. (upper or lower lots).

 - PLEASE DO NOT use the parking lot as a gathering place.

 - PLEASE DO NOT park/wait in the fire lane.

 - PLEASE DO NOT park in the handicap parking spaces unless you have an approved state handicap parking placard or license plate.